jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 (2) Subsection (1)﻿(g)﻿(ii) and (iv) does not apply to teacher educators.

 ### 478 Purpose of Teaching Council
-The purpose of the Teaching Council is to ensure safe and high-quality leadership, teaching, and learning for children and young people in early childhood, primary, secondary, and senior secondary schooling in English-medium and Māori-medium settings through raising the status of the profession.
+The purpose of the Teaching Council is to ensure safe and high-quality leadership, teaching, and learning for children and young people in early childhood, primary, and secondary schooling in English-medium and Māori-medium settings, and settings of other languages, through raising the status of the profession.

 ### 479 Functions and powers of Teaching Council
 (1) The functions that the Teaching Council must perform are as follows: